 2. Healthier Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other bigger pollutants, but only the highest-rated HEPA filters can latch onto minuscule bacteria and viruses.
+Media air filters can latch onto minuscule bacteria and viruses.
 UV lights reduce the concentration of microorganisms in the air without reducing airflow.

 3. Better Efficiency